d0k/mappedfile/README.markdown

 	glShaderSource(shader, map.length(), map.ptr(), NULL);
 	// the file is automatically unmapped if map goes out of scope

+If you don't want to use exceptions define `NO_EXCEPTIONS`.
+MappedFile will then call exit(1) if an error occurs.

 Supported Operating Systems
 ---------------------------

 At the time of this writing the following OS were supported:

 - Windows 95 and higher through `MapViewOfFile`
 - POSIX through `mmap`
 - Other OS through `malloc` and `fread`

   *Note:* This backend does not use memory-mapped files and is therefore